sourcegraph/cody/agent/README.md

 Run `pnpm run agent jsonrpc --help` to get more information about all available `--recording-*` options.

-## Updating agent tests
+## Updating the Polly HTTP Recordings

-If agent tests are failing in CI for non-agent related PRs then you may need to update the HTTP recordings.
-For example, this can happen when we make changes to the prompt the agent test to not be able to replay the autocomplete requests from old reordigns.
+If agent tests are failing in CI for non-agent related PRs (e.g. `PollyError:
+[Polly] [adapter:node-http] Recording for the following request is not found and recordIfMissing is false` errors) then you may need to update the HAR HTTP recordings.
+For example, this can happen when we make changes to the prompt the agent test to not be able to replay the autocomplete requests from old recordings.

 To fix this problem, update the HTTP recordings with the following command:

 ```sh